tanavc1/DebateStat/README.md

 # DebateStat
-Quickly shows debate statistics such as lifetime record, tournaments records, speaker points and much more for any team to ever compete and for 5 different debate events.
+Quick and reliable debater statistics across 5 events and for all.

-\nUsed to be at www.debatestat.com.
+Used to be at debatestat.com
-\n

 250k views